 Doing all of this makes it easy for users (and Google) to know who created the content and assess their individual E-A-T.

-And if you don’t have those pages on your website?
-Make them now!
+If you don’t have those pages on your website, make them now!

-As Search Engine Journal’s Executive Editor Danny Goodwin puts it: you have to decide whether you can improve or remove your old or outdated content.
+As Search Engine Journal’s Executive Editor Danny Goodwin puts it: You have to decide whether to improve or remove your old or outdated content.
 SEJ jumped on this process and doubled the site traffic in just over a year, according to Goodwin.

 If you have content that is no longer useful – or is just so terrible that it’s not worth the time investment to update or improve it – then pruning that content is one quick way to improve your E-A-T.

-- Have a more authoritative person write it.
+- Have a more authoritative person write the content.

 - Add quotes from experts, data, sources, or citations.